||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Christmas?
 But they’re Hindu!”

-"Our American friends like to show us poor savages the wonders of Christianity at least once a year," said Yaksha.
-"Actually, this one should be fun, as the Dhusarian Church is planning a protest outside the embassy.
-When they tried that during Diwali it turned into a full-blown riot."
+“Our American friends like to remind us poor heathens of the wonders of Christianity at least once a year,” Yaksha said sarcastically.
+“Actually, this one should be fun.
+The Dhusarian Church is planning a protest outside the embassy.
+When they tried that during Diwali it turned into a full-blown riot.”

 “Fancy a chance to meet your Prince Charming?”

 “He wouldn’t be my type.
 Besides, I haven’t a thing to wear!”

 Yaksha laughed.
 “It’s a shame to see a pretty girl like you stuck down here when you should be out enjoying yourself.”